Coronavirus FAQ: Should I still take a COVID test before flying into the U.S.?

 Because the tests are now voluntary, it's up to you to decide what kind of viral test you'd like to take.
 While PCR tests are likely to be more accurate, it can take a day or more to get them back.
 So many people are going to take a rapid antigen test, which shows results in less than 15 minutes but can be give a false negative result if someone has a lower viral load – say, if they were very early in the course of their infection.
 Still, these at-home tests can be trusted if you get a positive result.
 They give false positives extremely rarely.

 You're probably best off taking a few rapid antigen tests with you on your trip.
 If possible, choose tests you've used before to minimize confusion and stress while you're away.
 And keep the tests in their original packaging, even if it means you have to jettison other items in your suitcase, so that you're sure you have all the components and instructions.
-Use these tests when necessary – for example, if you've had a COVID exposure — and before you get on the airplane, says Daniel McQuillen, an infectious disease specialist at Beth Israel Lahey Health in Burlington, Mass.
+Use these tests when necessary – for example, if you've had a COVID exposure — and before you get on the airplane, says Daniel McQuillen, an infectious disease specialist at Lahey Hospital & Medical Center in Burlington, Mass.

 What to do if you test positive